Saheed388/youtube-video-project/Readme.md

 The next step is to get your mage running on dpcker

 link -- https://docs.mage.ai/getting-started/setup
-run this on your powershell
+run this on your powershell if you are a window user

 -- docker run -it -p 6789:6789 -v ${PWD}:/home/src mageai/mageai /app/run_app.sh mage start [project_name]

 Next step